workunhard/old-reddit-clone/README.md

 A simple (Old) Reddit clone built with React, Express, and Firebase (auth + Firestore)

 ## Background
-I've always preferred the aesthetic and functionality of Old Reddit over the 2018 redesign.
-What I appreciate most is its efficient use of screen real estate.
-In Old Reddit, each post is allocated its own compact row, allowing users to view approximately 15 post titles (on desktop, at least) simultaneously.
-This layout facilitated a quick and comprehensive overview of content, minimizing the need for excessive scrolling.
-In contrast, the redesign emphasizes prolonged scrolling -- not unlike virtually every other social media app today -- and displays more content from individual posts (including everyone's favorite sponsored/promoted content) than I find necessary.
+I've always preferred the aesthetic and functionality of Old Reddit over the 2018 redesign, specifically its use of screen real estate.
+In Old Reddit, each post is allocated its own compact row, allowing users to view approximately 15 post titles simultaneously on desktop.
+This layout facilitates a quick and comprehensive overview of content, minimizing the need for excessive scrolling.
+In contrast, the redesign emphasizes prolonged scrolling -- not unlike virtually every other social media app today -- and displays more content from individual posts (including sponsored/promoted ads) than I find necessary.

 How it was:
 ![Glorious Old Reddit](./resources/image-2.png)